DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 - Implement efficient language or region-specific URL structures for better indexing and targeted caching.
 - Optimize the loading of language-specific resources, such as translation files.
 - Leverage browser caching and HTTP caching techniques.

+### 33. How to use machine learning algorithms to optimize web performance?

+- Collect and analyze relevant data, such as performance metrics, user behavior, and environmental factors.
+- Train machine learning models to identify patterns and correlations between variables and performance outcomes.
+- Use the models to predict and optimize web performance based on real-time data.
+- Implement dynamic resource allocation, caching strategies, or content delivery decisions based on the model predictions.
+- Continuously evaluate and refine the models to adapt to changing conditions and improve web performance.